Parvathib30/CognoRise-InfoTech/README.md

 Special thanks to CognoRise Infotech for the opportunity to work on these projects.

-Datasets are also provided along with the notebook which are also available in Kaggle.
+Datasets are also provided along with the notebook which are already available in Kaggle.